When I talk to people about the issues I care about, I get a lot of "right! RIGHT! So what do you suggest we do?"

 Maybe I can suggest a how.
 Maybe it shouldn't be legal.

-Written by Elizabeth about 1 year ago
+Written by Elizabeth over 1 year ago

 David Mamet advises actors to stay out of graduate school in his 1997 book True and False.
 Stay Out of School is a cultural investigation into how and why avoiding school for anyone became good advice-and what we can do to change that.